FiveDotTwelve/presence-fdt-www/FDT_INSTRUCTION.md

 </p>

 <p>
-⭐ Below you will find a list of available commands, along with explanations of how they work and what responses they return. 🚀✨
+⭐ Below is an overview of how the bot works. 🚀✨
 </p>

 ---